 \subsection{ML the first-order phase transition}

 The power of neural networks lies in their ability to generalize to tasks beyond their original design.
-In previous subsection, we have constructed a 3D convolutional neural network to successfully identify the second-order phase transition in the 3D Ising model.
+In the previous subsection, we construct a 3D CNN to successfully identify the second-order phase transition in the 3D Ising model.
 We want to know if the same network architecture can also be used to discriminate the first-order transition in the model.

-From the phase diagram of the Ising model as demonstrated in Fig.~\ref{Fig:IsingPhaseD}, the first-order phase transition takes place when one changes the external magnetic field $H$ across the transition boundary $H=0$ with $T<T_c$.
-In order to study the effect of temperature on this transition, we generate event samples by taking two different temperatures of $T=3.6$ (far away from the critical temperature $T_c$) and $T=4.5$ (near $T_c$).
+From the phase diagram of the Ising model demonstrated in Fig.~\ref{Fig:IsingPhaseD}, the first-order phase transition occurs when we change the external magnetic field $H$ across the transition boundary $H=0$ with $T<T_c$.
+To study the effect of temperature on this transition, we generate event samples by taking two different temperatures of $T=3.6$ (far from the critical temperature $T_c$) and $T=4.5$ (near $T_c$).
 The same 3D CNN architecture as illustrated in Fig.~\ref{Fig:CNNStructure} is used to train and make predictions on the test sets for both cases within the range $H\in [-0.2, 0.2]$.
 The results are shown in Fig.~\ref{Fig:1ndPH} (a) and (b), respectively.
-The CNN architecture, which is originally constructed to identify the second-order phase transition, can successfully classify the $m<0$ and $m>0$ phases, too.
+The CNN architecture, which is originally constructed to identify the second-order phase transition, can also successfully classify the $m<0$ and $m>0$ phases.
 The average outputs of three different sizes cross exactly at $H=0$ in both cases.
 The test accuracies with different system sizes are shown in Fig.~\ref{Fig:1ndPH} (c).
-When the temperature of the system is far away from $T_c$, the network can classify phases perfectly (blue dots).
-And the accuracy decreases with the decreasing system size when the temperature is near $T_c$ (red triangles).
+When the temperature of the system is far from $T_c$, the network can classify phases perfectly (blue dots).
+The accuracy decreases with decreasing system size when the temperature is near $T_c$ (red triangles).
 This is due to the effect of large critical fluctuations when the system is near the temperature where the second-order phase transition occurs.